Creating, using and sharing your content online

 Knowing when to seek permission to use third-party content

 Legally, permission is required to copy works protected by copyright.
 This might include images, text, music and film clips you have sourced online.
-It might be that you have interviewed or filmed someone and want to feature them in your final presentation and need consent.
+It might be that you have interviewed or filmed someone.
+If you want to feature them in your final presentation, you need consent.

 In practice, this can be time-consuming, expensive and complex.
 However, in these circumstances it’s important to secure permission in writing to ensure that your work and reputation is not compromised at a later date.
 There are many myths about how much you can use or change for something to be acceptable use.
 Be aware of these myths and remember that using a few seconds of a song, or changing a fashion garment seven times will still be a risk if permission is not obtained.

 If it’s purely for reference and inspiration, rather than appropriation and integrating existing elements into your work, it may be considered what is known as ‘fair dealing’ in the UK and ‘fair use’ in the USA.
 It will depend on a number of factors including the amount taken, the reason for using the work and the consequences of using the work.
 Learn more about fair dealing and when it might apply to the way you want to express your work.

 - Why you want to use someone else’s work.
 Would you consider the use fair if someone used your work in that way without your permission?

 - Whether you have only taken what you need to convey your message.